 While investigating all the hosted CI solutions they could find, the team tested Semaphore.
 They quickly found that Semaphore was a perfect fit that met all of their needs.
 What won the team over was the ease with which they could set up CI for all their projects on Semaphore.
 They were also very happy with Semaphore’s performance, which was far better than that of other hosted continuous integration and deployment solutions.

 The ability to run tests in parallel is what the Optimal Workshop team finds most helpful, and it’s the feature they use the most.
-With Semaphore in place each of their builds have 16 jobs available to run them in parallel.
+With Semaphore in place, each of their builds has 16 jobs available to run them in parallel.
 Having such parallel testing capability saves an hour of waiting time for each build, and it has been a long time since the team has run the entire test suite from start to end on their development environments.
 Optimal Workshop developers rely on Semaphore to take care of running all of their tests.

 In addition to using Semaphore for continuous integration, the team has also configured automatic deployment to staging and production servers, which is triggered as soon as a build passes on a preconfigured branch.